-As noted in Section I, the Ministry of Trade recently issued a notice to importers, informing them that all products must comply with national compulsory standards.
+As noted in Section I, the Ministry of Trade has issued a standing notice to importers, informing them that all products must comply with national compulsory standards.
 Third-party certifiers can provide a written attestation that the shipment in question complies with the relevant Ethiopian standard(s), which will allow the cargo to enter into the country without inspection at the point of entry.
 Un-certified cargoes will be subject to normal inspection procedures.